heiglandreas/slidedeck/FirstContact/20190313-confoo/slides/01-frontmatter.md

 > This is a rant

 * I'm not a UI/UX-person
-* I'm not a Layer
+* I'm not a Lawyer
 * I'm just a user
 * "Alumni of Highschool of Street Knowledge and University of Common Sense" 😉